Does Rhinotillexomania Treatment Work?

 Does picking your nose help clear nasal mucus?
 Nasal mucus is typically caused by allergies or sinus infections.
 People sometimes try to pick their nose with a tissue to clear it away.
 However, saline sprays are a safer and more effective treatment for clearing your nasal cavity.

 Can nose picking cause you to develop a dry nose?
 Dealing with a dry nose is never pleasant.
-Dry nose is not always caused by nose picking, but body-focused repetitive behaviors like nose picking can contribute to dry nose.
+A dry nose is not always caused by nose picking, but body-focused repetitive behaviors like nose picking can contribute to dry nose.

 Do people pick their nasal passages because they are suffering from a mental illness?
 Sometimes, people who pick their nose suffer from rhinotillexomania.
 This is a compulsive health disorder that typically requires counseling and sometimes medication to treat.